Useful-User/Laravel-examples/README.md

 ## Branches ##

 **LE-1**  - Initializing an empty Laravel project to start from the beginning.
 And creating first branch by the gitflow model.

+**LE-2**  - Adding and configuring Fortify with Sanctum.
+Create a user seeder and resource.
+Return authorized user through a resource.